16. Plugins

 Note

-New Commands are created by creating classes inside Plugin or package code by creating a class that inherits from one of these classes:
+New Commands are created by creating classes inside Plugin code by creating a class that inherits from one of these classes:

 • lower-case the first letter of the class name